List of The Grudge characters: Lacey Kimble

 Lacey Kimble (portrayed by Sarah Roemer) is a young cheerleader and Jake's older sister.
 She cares a lot about her brother, and spends a night with him when he is awakened and frightened by the banging next door.
-Jake looks up to her, appearing to see her as the only one who understands what he is dealing with, but is unaware and unaffected by the curse until the very end.
+Jake looks up to her, appearing to see her as the only one who understands what he is dealing with, but she is unaware and unaffected by the curse until the very end.
 Jake later finds her dead with her head hanging in water in a bathtub, indicating that the curse had murdered her by drowning her.

 In The Grudge 3, it is revealed that Lacey was murdered by Trish.